jeremydaly/lambda-api/README.md

 })
 ```

-Middleware can be used to authenticate requests, log API calls, etc. The `REQUEST` and `RESPONSE` objects behave as they do within routes, allowing you to manipulate either object.
+Middleware can be used to authenticate requests, create database connections, etc. The `REQUEST` and `RESPONSE` objects behave as they do within routes, allowing you to manipulate either object.
 In the case of authentication, for example, you could verify a request and update the `REQUEST` with an `authorized` flag and continue execution.
 Or if the request couldn't be authorized, you could respond with an error directly from the middleware.
 For example:

 ```javascript
 // Auth User